ManCaveMade/QuarkOne-Bootloader/README.md

 The ESP passthrough has been tested with the Arduino IDE in 'Generic ESP8266 Module' mode.

+### USB Drivers
+You may find that the USB device on Windows is unrecognised.
+On Windows, download the QuarkOneBootloader.inf fine from this repository and in the file browser, right click it and "Install" the driver.
+This will enable Windows to recognise the USB IDs as CDC devices.

 ## License

 MIT License.
 Copyright (c) Mitchell A. Cox (mitch[at]enox[.]co[.]za)